goodreasonai/abbey/README.md

 KEYCLOAK_CLIENT_ID="abbey-client"
 ```

-Adding that service + creating the `keycloak-realm.json` file + entering secrets into `.env` should allow Abbey to "just work" with Keycloak.
+Adding that service + creating the `keycloak-realm.json` file + entering secrets into `.env` should allow Abbey to "just work" with Keycloak in a dev environment.

 ### Database

 By default, Abbey has a MySQL service for which you must provide a `MYSQL_ROOT_PASSWORD` in `.env`.
 Abbey uses two databases, `custom_auth` for authentication and `learn` for everything else.
 They can be on the same or different servers.
-As of now, the server must be a MySQL database.
+As of now, the server must be MySQL or MySQL compatible (not postgres).

 You can change where the MySQL server is available, using these `.env` variables: